-PSY 101 General Psychology I Sem: F, S, M as needed
+PSY 101 General Psychology I

-Pre-Req: DSPR 0800, DSPM 0700, DSPW 0800 or acceptable placement scores
+Pre-Req: DSPR 0800, DSPM Mods.
+1-3, DSPW 0800

 An introduction to the methods, findings, and terminology in psychology.
 Emphasis will be placed in the following areas: history, philosophy of science, methodology, statistics, physiology, development, motivation, emotion, altered states of consciousness, sleep and dreaming, sensation, and perception.